Freddy-al/alx-system_engineering-devops/0x01-shell_permissions/README.md

 3. This script changes ownership of the file hello to Betty
 4. This script creates an empty file called hello.
 5. This script gives execute permission to the file Hello
+6. This script gives execute permissions to owner and groups, and read permission to others.